 That same year, a building came up for sale on Johnston Road – the Kingdom Hall of the Jehovah’s Witnesses – for $19,000.
 For half of the $2,000 down payment, they used the prize money from their Dominion Drama Festival win.
 The other $1,000 (not a small amount for a theatre group in the late-1950s) was raised through loans, donations, debentures, promissory notes, and Franklin Johnson’s marathon pie-making.
 The club had finally realized the dream of every theatre group: it had a home.

-By the time the stage and backstage area was built, the total cost for the building had risen to $35,000.
+By the time the stage and backstage area was added to the existing Quonset hut auditorium, the total cost for the building had risen to $35,000.
 In a supreme act of faith, thirteen club members (and their families) guaranteed $1,000 each, putting up their homes as collateral.
 The building became a theatre with much volunteer labour, and an unprecedented act of commitment.

-The White Rock Little Theatre opened March 12, 1960, with a highly acclaimed performance of “Teahouse of the August Moon.”
+The White Rock Little Theatre opened at the present location on March 12, 1960, with a highly acclaimed performance of “Teahouse of the August Moon” which featured an actual Jeep and a live goat on stage.
 The production was so well received that it was held over for eight more shows – and was still turning people away from the box office when it ended.
-By 1966 the White Rock Players” Club members had paid off the building and rejoiced with a mortgage-burning celebration.
+By 1966 the White Rock Players’ Club members had paid off the building and rejoiced with a mortgage-burning celebration.
 Between 1964 and 1976, charity performances of their Christmas pantomimes were performed on Boxing Day at the Queen Elizabeth Theatre in Vancouver.

 The club has been one of the few community theatres to own and run its own building and to operate almost grant-free.
 The building was expanded in the 1970s with a lobby, and with extra backstage space in the 1980s.
 In 1995, new washrooms, and structural and safety improvements were added.
 By 2004, the older parts of the building were sadly in need of renovation and improvement.
 Up to then, the Players’ Club had financed all aspects of the building, its maintenance and repair, through its own resources.

-To celebrate its 50th anniversary and Rotary International’s Centennial, the Rotary Club of White Rock chose the restoration of the White Rock Playhouse as a major project, and undertook to raise funds in cooperation with the Players’ Club.
-A prime motivator for the project was both a Rotary member and Players’ Club member, Scott Wheeler, who passed away just a few months before the grand re-opening on July 6th, 2006.
-Improvements included a stunning new lobby, a modern air-conditioned auditorium and balcony, and the 220 new seats.
+In 2005, to celebrate its 50th anniversary and Rotary International’s Centennial, the Rotary Club of White Rock chose the restoration of the White Rock Playhouse as a major project, and undertook to raise funds in cooperation with the Players’ Club.
+A prime motivator for the project was both a Rotary member and a Players’ Club member, Scott Wheeler.
+Scott was the long-time President and de facto Artistic Director of the Club, in addition to being very active in Rotary and the Chamber of Commerce.
+Scott passed away just a few months before the grand re-opening on July 6th, 2006 but was very present during construction and was able to see the new auditorium take shape.
+Designed by Ankenman Associates, and built by General Contractors KDS Construction, improvements to the building included a stunning new lobby, a modern air-conditioned auditorium and balcony, and 220 new seats.
 Technical benefits included a new booth, catwalk, and sound and lighting systems.
+The people of White Rock contributed through many fund-raising events including the bricks that can be seen at the outside entrances to the theatre lobby.